ShZil/network-utilities/Scanner/README.md

 Plus, fixing it looks super Pythonic, which is good.

 [20:57] BUG: `Import`ing twice crashes the software.
 Also, `Import`ing with a wrong password crashes the software too.

+[21:19] It gets to `files.py:137: raise ValueError("Couldn't decrypt the file.
+The password is wrong")`, and has a popup for the error (!) but then immediately crashes.
+This narrows down the places in my code where the error might be.
+It's probably because of mishandling exceptions that are under `gui.py`'s responsibility.